aUnicornDev/loan-app/README.md

 Postman export can be found in the docs folder.

-After starting the server, you can **View Documentation, Run Collection**  on the Loan API Copy collection.
+After starting the server, you can **View Documentation, Run Collection (available with tests)**  on the Loan API Copy collection.